Thunder and lightning are two of the most awe-inspiring natural phenomena. Who doesn’t love a good thunder and lightning storm?

 14. “God of Thunder” by Kiss

 The lyrics are about a mythical god who brings down his wrath on those who cross him.
-The song is full of intense energy and is sure to get your adrenaline pumping.
-If you’re looking for a song to get your heart racing, “God of Thunder” is the perfect choice.
+The song is full of intense energy and good old rock and roll.

 15. “Thunder in My Heart” by Leo Sayer

-With a thumping beat and an infectious disco-like melody, “Thunder in My Heart” by Leo Sayer is the perfect song to get your feet moving.
-The lyrics tell the story of a man who is head-over-heels in love with a woman who doesn’t seem to know he exists.
+With a thumping beat and an infectious disco-like melody, “Thunder in My Heart” is the perfect song to get your feet moving.
+The lyrics tell the story of a man who is head-over-heels in love with a woman who isn’t sure if she feels the same way.

 16. “Lightning” by Eric Church

 “Lightning” is a somber tune about a man’s journey to his final days.
 The lyrics are written in a way that allows the listener to feel the character’s desperation and fear as he faces his imminent death.

 To my final judgment day

 The song paints a vivid picture of the a man who killed a liquor store attendant and now must pay the price with his own life.

 Similar to Metallica’s “Ride the Lightning” this “lightning” reference in this song also alludes to the electricity that will be used to take his life in an electric chair.